5 Best Dog Breeds From Latin America13 January, 2020

 While the majority of dog breeds we see these days have European or American frontier origins, Latin America has actually been the home of a surprising number of great breeds.
-Whether you’re trying to get closer to your family’s roots or you’re just interested in breed divergence it’s an interesting subject and there are some excellent breeds available.
+Whether you’re trying to get closer to your family’s roots, researching breed characteristics to assess the benefits of pet health insurance, or you’re just interested in breed divergence it’s an interesting subject and there are some excellent breeds available.

 So, let’s hop to it and we’ll show you 5 of the best dog breeds coming from Latin America.

 While they have a surprising reputation for ending up in purses, chihuahua are actually an ancient dog breed originating from Latin America.
 While common these days, they’re actually the smallest breed of dog which is recognized by most conformation shows where their ideal weight is generally considered to be between 4 and 6 lbs.
+Chihuahuas have unique calorie needs as well.
+The average adult Chi weighing in at 7 pounds would need about 280 calories per day.
+The Chihuahua dog food should be high in protein, moderate in fats, and low in carbohydrates.
 And of course, they can easily fit in various bags or purses for easy transportation.

 Of course, there are much larger chihuahuas out there, they range up to 10 to 12 pounds.
 These can actually still be purebred dogs, they just aren’t acceptable as show dogs since their size is so much greater than the average.